geoelectric/moz-perf-analysis/test-perf-wrappers/README.md

 In this case a timestamp is used, but it is arbitrary.

-This directory should contain the unzipped contents of a nightly build, including the flash.sh script and sources.xml at top levle.
+This directory should contain the unzipped contents of a nightly build, including the flash.sh script and sources.xml at top level.

+This is used by prep.bash.

 ### gaia

 The gaia directory should be an up to date pull of mozilla-b2g/gaia.

+This is used by prep.bash and run.bash.

+### results

+results is only expected by go.bash.
+It's given to run.bash as part of the results prefix, but if you execute run.bash directly any prefix can be supplied.

 ## Scripts